How do you define a property in Kotlin?

 3

-What is the correct way to print 'Hello, World!' to the console in Kotlin?
+What is the correct way to create a range of integers from 1 to 5 (inclusive) in Kotlin?